Arranging a Cremation in Houston, TX

 Compare cremation costs Houston TX

-A simple cremation service with no ceremony, what is called a “direct cremation” in the funeral industry, can be arranged in Houston for as little as $749.
+A simple cremation service with no ceremony, called a “direct cremation” in the funeral industry, can be arranged in Houston for as little as $795.
 This is the most economical funeral service arrangement available to families.

 The legal next of kin is responsible for making funeral arrangements unless the deceased had already made (and paid) for a funeral plan.
 The funeral director will generally obtain the death certificate and may ask you how many copies you require.